 It’s expected for those dependent on cocaine to experience withdrawal symptoms from time to time.
 These are typical symptoms that individuals may face when limiting their drug of choice intake.
-When a person goes through these withdrawal attacks, it’s often called having a crash or comedown.
-Note that the symptoms do range in severity level and may be different for each individual.
+When a person goes through these withdrawal attacks, it’s often called having a crash.
+Note that the symptoms do range in severity level and may be different for each.

 - Strong cravings

-While the business of illegally trafficking cocaine is a billion dollar industry and an undoubtedly a huge rich enterprise, millions of lives are being destroyed.
+While the business of illegally trafficking cocaine is a billion dollar industry and an undoubtedly a substantially prosperous enterprise, millions of lives are being destroyed.
 Having an addiction not only affects the cocaine addict but has a tremendous impact on the families.
-Many homes are broken up, relationships are lost, children grow up without the presence of parents and older parents sometimes lose their adult children way too soon.
+Many homes are broken up, relationships are lost, children grow up without the presence of parents, and older parents sometimes lose their adult children way too soon.

-Getting help is imperative in order to repair lives.
-Often times, a court mandate may be put in place to ensure that an individual will get treatment.
+Getting help is imperative to repair lives.
+Often, a court mandate may be put in place to ensure that an individual will get treatment.
 Other times, family or friends will be the enforcement for the addict to make a change.
-However, when the person makes a decision that they what to change for themselves and for their families, the fight to restoration is more achievable.
-Relapses do happen, but when there is a tomorrow, there is always a change to begin again.
+However, when the person makes a decision that they what to change for themselves and their families, the goal of restoration is more achievable.
+Relapses do happen, but when there is a tomorrow, there is always a chance to begin again.

-It is good to know that there is helpful treatment for people addicted to cocaine.
-Although the effects are strong and seem to be unchangeable, people’s lives are being changed and restored everyday.
+It is good to know that there is a helpful treatment for people addicted to cocaine.
+Although the effects are substantial and seem to be unchangeable, people’s lives are being changed and restored every day.
 One place that someone with a cocaine issue or other drug issues can benefit from is a good inpatient treatment program.
 The length of stay may depend upon the individual’s progress, yet positive results are expected in the end.

-While in inpatient treatment, patients will typically go through a well put together plan as a means to clean their bodies and renew their minds.
+While in a treatment program, patients will typically go through a carefully designed plan as a means to clean their bodies and renew their minds.
 Most realize that this will not be an easy process.
-However, one of the best things about inpatient treatment is that one can count on having 24/7 support and assistance from a skilled and compassionate medical team.
+However, one of the best things about inpatient treatment is that one can count on having support and assistance from a skilled and compassionate team.
 Someone will always be there to help you through the treacherous withdrawal symptoms.
 You won’t have to be by yourself.

-In addition to physical care, patients are offered counseling.
-With the help of trained professionals, one can dig into their history with drugs and get assistance as they strive to transition to life without usage.
+In addition to physical care, patients are offered counseling services.
+With the help of trained professionals, one can explore their history with drugs and get assistance as they strive to transition to life without usage.
 It can be assured that there will be a chance to address other issues one may be experiencing whether it is drug induced or not.

-Enrolling into a good inpatient drug program will assist you or your loved one with managing emotions throughout the whole process.
-Being in an inpatient rehabilitation facility, you are pulled away from the outside world for a while.
+Enrolling in a drug treatment program will assist you or your loved one with managing emotions throughout the whole process.
 This can deter you away from the things or people in your life that may bring up memories or trigger additional cravings.
-In the meantime, there will be plenty of time to redefine who you are… not an addict, but someone in recovery taking charge of your life.
+In the meantime, there will be plenty of time to redefine who you are as someone in recovery taking charge of your life.